-There are about five quality plays there, with one actually set to go public in September.
+There are about five quality plays there, with more going public this year.
 The others, including the stocks listed here, can be bought and sold now on the TSX Venture exchange and over the counter in the U.S.

 Of course, for a lot of investors, there’s a certain amount of fear associated with investing in stocks that trade over the counter.
 But what you have to understand about the cannabis industry is that it’s still considered a leper that’s not usually allowed to cross the velvet rope to get into Nasdaq or NYSE parties.